davs3275/sbs/med/collier.md

 at random, or order anything which is not suitable to those beings under her government.
 You have two reasons, therefore, to be contented with your condition.
-FiTHt, because it has befallen you, and was appointed you from the beginning by the highest and most ancient causes.
-Secondly, The lot even of individuals is in a manner destined for the interest of him that governs the -world.
-It perfects his nature in some measure, an(] causes and continues bis happiness; for it holds in causes, no less than in parts of a whole that if you lop off any part of the continuity and con- nection, you maim the whole.
-Now, if you are dis- pleased with your circumstances, you dismember nature, and pull the world in pieces, as much as lies in your power.
+First, because it has befallen you, and was appointed you from the beginning by the highest and most ancient causes.
+Secondly, The lot even of individuals is in a manner destined for the interest of him that governs the world.
+It perfects his nature in some measure, and causes and continues his happiness; for it holds in causes, no less than in parts of a whole that if you lop off any part of the continuity and connection, you maim the whole.
+Now, if you are displeased with your circumstances, you dismember nature, and pull the world in pieces, as much as lies in your power.

 ---
 5.9.
-Be not uneasy, discouraged, or out of humour, because practice falls short of precept in some parti- culars.
+Be not uneasy, discouraged, or out of humour, because practice falls short of precept in some particulars.
 If you happen to be beaten, come on again, and be glad if most of your acts are worthy of human nature.
 Love that to which you return, and do not go like a schoolboy to his master, with an ill will.
 No, you must apply to philosophy with inclination, as those who have sore eyes make use of a good receipt.
-And when yo\x are thus disposed, you will easily acquiesce in reason, and make your abode with her.
+And when you are thus disposed, you will easily acquiesce in reason, and make your abode with her.
 And here you are to remember that philosophy will put you upon nothing but what your nature wishes